sorbet/sorbet/website/docs/troubleshooting.md

 ## Validating our assumptions

 When faced with a type error, checking our assumptions is step number one.
-The first questiont to ask is:
+The first question to ask is:

 > Are my files `# typed: false` or `# typed: true`?